ELIZA: Design and implementation

 While these functions were all framed in ELIZA's programming, the exact manner by which the program dismantled, examined, and reassembled inputs is determined by the operating script.
 The script is not static and can be edited, or a new one created, as is necessary for the operation in the context needed.
 This would allow the program to be applied in multiple situations, including the well-known DOCTOR script, which simulates a Rogerian psychotherapist.

-A Lisp version of ELIZA, based on Weizenbaum's CACM paper, was written shortly after that paper's publication, by Bernie Cosell.
+A Lisp version of ELIZA, based on Weizenbaum's CACM paper, was written shortly after that paper's publication by Bernie Cosell.
 A BASIC version appeared in Creative Computing in 1977 (although it was written in 1973 by Jeff Shrager).
 This version, which was ported to many of the earliest personal computers, appears to have been subsequently translated into many other versions in many other languages.
 Shrager claims not to have seen either Weizenbaum's or Cosell's versions.

-In 2021 Jeff Shrager searched MIT's Weizenbaum archives, along with MIT archivist Myles Crowley, and found files labeled Computer Conversations.
+In 2021, Jeff Shrager searched MIT's Weizenbaum archives, along with MIT archivist Myles Crowley, and found files labeled Computer Conversations.
 These included the complete source code listing of ELIZA in MAD-SLIP, with the DOCTOR script attached.
-The Weizenbaum estate has given permission to open-source this code under a Creative Commons CC0 public domain license.
+The Weizenbaum estate gave permission to open-source this code under a Creative Commons CC0 public domain license.
 The code and other information can be found on the ELIZAGEN site.
+The 1965 source code has been dated as part of a software archaeology project which brings together researchers from USC, University of Sussex, Oxford, and Stanford University, who have worked together to unravel the complicated history of ELIZA.

+In December 2024, Rupert Lane, with the assistance of several other engineers who had been studying the original MAD-SLIP ELIZA, brought up the original ELIZA and demonstrated that the implementation of ELIZA based on the discovered code can reproduce almost exactly the published conversations with ELIZA from Weizenbaum's 1966 paper.
+This original ELIZA was reconstructed using the vast majority of the 1965 version of the source code: approximately 96% of the functions.
+This was run on a version of the original MIT CTSS running on a 7094 emulator, both of the latter due to David Pitts.